ahcognmm/yap/README.md

 go build -o yap .
 ```

-You will notice there is no `go install github.com/...` line.
-That's because the module is
-declared as plain `yap`, not a URL, so the Go toolchain has no idea where this lives on the
-internet and frankly neither do we.
-Build it from source like it's 2011.
-It takes four seconds.

 Needs Go 1.26+ and a real terminal.
 If you pipe it somewhere, it refuses to start and tells you
 so, because a TUI writing escape codes into your `less` buffer helps nobody.